Portugal: Porto, Lisbon & the Algarve9 days

 Port Wine Cellars and Douro River Cruise $49* pp

 Float along the Douro, the Iberian Peninsula’s third-longest river, and take in scenes of Porto’s vibrant waterfront and historic Villa Nova de Gaia, home to the region’s centuries-old port wine warehouses.
 As you cruise, you’ll drift under five of the river’s most iconic Old-World bridges, passing colorful hillside villas and traditional rabelos (flat-bottomed boats) along the way.
-Back on shore, pay visits to three of Porto’s most prestigious port wine cellars: Offley, Sandeman and Ferreira.
+Back on shore, pay visits to two of Porto’s most prestigious port wine cellars: Offley and Sandeman.
 During guided tours, learn the long-standing history of port wine, as well as the ins and outs of port production and warehousing before being treated to a tasting of each cellar’s world-famous labels.

 Évora1 night - hotel info